Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-spatial-support-english.rst

 .. [#] Unlike many games, for which the Y axis is up, Z being the depth, perpendicular to the screen.
 Anyway a simple camera transformation is enough to switch conventions.

+.. _`2D referential`:

-In 2D, typically for on-screen coordinates (ex: when drawing in a canvas), the corresponding projected referential applies, based on the X and Y axes [#]_:
+In 2D, typically for on-screen coordinates (ex: when drawing in a canvas), the corresponding projected referential applies, based on the X and Y axes, the origin being in the top-left corner, and all Z coordinates being zero [#]_:

 :raw-html:`<center><img src="myriad-2D-referential.png" id="responsive-image-xsmall"></img></center>`
 :raw-latex:`\begin{figure}[h] \centering \includegraphics[scale=0.7]{myriad-2D-referential} \end{figure}`

 .. [#] This 2D referential corresponds to the base space-time one, when the viewpoint is located in the negative Z axis and looks at the origin.

+	   One may also refer to ``gui_opengl:enter_2d_mode/1`` to apply these conventions.

 For each of the spatial dimensions of interest, generally ``1.0`` corresponds to 1 meter, otherwise to 1 `light-second <https://en.wikipedia.org/wiki/Light-second>`_ (i.e. roughly 300 000 km [#]_).